Accessibility statement for AfC Info

 PDFs and other documents: some of our PDFs and Word documents may be essential to providing our services.

 For example we may have PDFs with information on how users can access our services, and forms published as Word documents.
-By September 2020, we plan to either fix these or replace them with accessible HTML pages.
+We are working through the site to review these and if relevant, either fix these or replace them with accessible HTML pages.